Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

-The characterization of distributions based on the relevation transform has been the object of various investigations.
-See Lau and Prakasa Rao \cite{LauPRao1} and \cite{LauPRao2}, for instance.
-We point out that Theorem 9 of Dimitrov \emph{et al.}\ \cite{DimChuGre1997} states that the relevation transform of two independent and identically distributed nonnegative continuous random variables is identically distributed to their convolution, i.e.\ $F\# F(x)=F*F(x)$ for all $x\geq 0$, if and only if they have exponential distribution.
+The characterization of distributions based on the relevation transform has been the object of various investigations; see, e.g.\ Lau and Prakasa Rao \cite{LauPRao1} and \cite{LauPRao2}.
+We point out that [14, Theorem 9] states that the relevation transform of two i.i.d.\ nonnegative continuous random variables is identically distributed to their convolution, i.e.\ $F\# F(x)=F*F(x)$ for all $x\geq 0$, if and only if they have exponential distribution.
 However, due to Proposition \ref{pr:1}, a similar result cannot hold for the reversed relevation transform.

-\section{Sequence of Weighted Distributions}
+\section{Sequence of weighted distributions}

-Let $X$ be an absolutely continuous nonnegative random variable with the pdf $f(x)$ and cdf $F(x)$.
-Based on $X$, we construct a sequence of random variables $\{X_n,n\geq1\}$ as follows:
+Let $X$ be an absolutely continuous nonnegative random variable with PDF $f(x)$ and CDF $F(x)$.
+Based on $X$, we construct a sequence of random variables $\{X_n,n\geq1\}$ as

 or equivalently